mmarquezs/My.Jdownloader-API-Python-Library/DIRECT.md

 device = jd.get_device(device_id="direct")
 ```

-Once the connection is to the local device established myjdapi will not connect to My.JDownloader any more.
+Once the connection to the local device is established myjdapi will not connect to My.JDownloader any more.
-The connection is is permanent and will not be refreshed.
+The connection is permanent and will not be refreshed any more.